Stickiem/tp/docs/UserGuide.md

 * The `-r` flag reverses the sorting order.
 * You can sort by multiple fields (e.g., name, phone, email, address, tags).
 * Only the specified fields will be considered in the sort.
+* Sorting is performed lexicographically by the first field first, then by the second field for entries with identical first field values, and so on.

 **Examples**:
 * `sort -r name phone` sorts the address book by name and phone in reverse order.